telerik/xaml-docs/controls/radchartview/features/annotations/annotations-provider.md

 > The data context passed in the Style of the descriptor is an object from the Source collection.

-## Defining a descriptor selector
+## Defining a Descriptor Selector

 The annotations provider allows you to decide what type of annotation to create at runtime.
 You can do that using a descriptor selector.
-You can create a custom class that derives from __ChartAnnotationDescriptorSelector__ and override its __SelectDescriptor()__ method.
-Based on a condition you can return different style for each item from the Source collection.
+You can create a custom class that derives from __ChartAnnotationDescriptorSelector__ and override its __SelectDescriptor()__ method (__Example 3__).
+Based on a condition, you can return different styles for each item from the Source collection.

 #### __[C#] Example 3: Creating ChartAnnotationDescriptorSelector__
 {{region radchartview_annotations_annotationsprovider_03}}